 Pin your little circle on for the center.

-Fold a 14 1/2″ square of background fabric into quarters, then press to leave lines for placement.
+Fold a 15″ square of background fabric into quarters, then press to leave lines for placement.
 Start pinning the circle to the backing, using the pressed lines to get it on straight and even.
 This background square is a bit oversized and will be trimmed down in the finishing steps.